hbstack/site/content/develop/style-guide/index.md

   - HB
 ---

-Undoubtedly, the same coding style helps developers to cooperate with each other.
-We suggest taking a few minutes to learn about the coding style used, if you're going to help us improve the code.
+Undoubtedly, adhering to the same coding style helps developers work together.
+We suggest you take a few minutes to learn about the coding style used if you'd like to help us improve the code by submitting pull requests.

 <!--more-->

 ## TypeScript Style Guide

-We use eslint to check the TypeScript and JavaScript styles.
+We use eslint to check the TypeScript and JavaScript formatting.

 ```sh
 npm run eslint